 Unhealthy foods (e.g. food that has high fat or sugar content) should be avoided after you get a tattoo. as they can cause skin inflammation and interfere with the healing process.
-These foods include fresh sausage, smoked sausage and ham.
+Examples include fresh sausage, smoked sausage and ham.

 List of foods you should avoid

 - Ready-made juices and sodas;

 - Fried foods and fast food, such as chips, pastries and french fries

 - Pork and processed meats such as fresh and smoked sausage, ham, bacon, mortadella and salami;

 - Sweets, stuffed biscuits, cakes, ready-made cakes, chocolates, cereal bars;

 - Instant noodles, stock cubes, ready to eat frozen meals, ice cream;

 - Alcoholic beverages.

 Excessive consumption of these foods increases inflammation and hinders the skin’s healing process.
 This type of diet can also lead to other health problems such as headaches, high cholesterol and diabetes.
-Ideally, these foods should not be eaten, and should not be consumed for at least 1 week after a surgery, piercing or tattoo, for example.
+Ideally, these foods should not be eaten, and should not be consumed for at least 1 week after a surgery, piercing or tattoo.

 What to eat to speed healing

 To speed the healing process of the skin, you should consume foods rich in antioxidants and anti-inflammatory compounds, such as omega-3.
-Among the most antioxidant foods are tomatoes, red fruits, citrus fruits like orange, and herbs such as garlic, onion and saffron.
+Foods with the most antioxidant properties include tomatoes, red fruits, citrus fruits like orange, and herbs such as garlic, onion and saffron.

-Anti-inflammatory foods are those rich in good fats such as nuts, avocado, salmon, tuna, sardines, olive oil, peanuts, flaxseed, chia seeds, and sesame seeds.
-In addition, drinking 1 to 2 cups of anti-inflammatory teas can also help in the healing process, and you may use herbs like chamomile, ginger and rosemary.
+Anti-inflammatory foods are those rich in good fats, such as nuts, avocado, salmon, tuna, sardines, olive oil, peanuts, flaxseed, chia seeds, and sesame seeds.
+In addition, drinking 1 to 2 cups of anti-inflammatory teas can also help with the healing process, and you may use herbs like chamomile, ginger and rosemary.

-Finally, you should have the tattoo done in a reliable place, one that is certified and in which the material used during the procedure is totally sterilized, as this is essential to avoid the transmission of diseases such as hepatitis and AIDS.
+Finally, you should have the tattoo done in a reliable place, one that is certified and in which the material used during the procedure is totally sterilized.
+This is essential to avoid the transmission of diseases such as hepatitis and AIDS.